summer9/Selling-Price-Prediction/README.md

 - Multiple linear regression:
 - Mean squared Error: MSE shows how closed the predicted value are to the actual value and it more sensitive to outliers
 - R^2 score: explain how well the regression model fit the data.
-It less sensitive than MSE
+It less sensitive than MSE We can use the model to make prediction